 Any threatening behaviour or physical altercation between spectators and swimmers, coaches, officials or other spectators

 Putting undue pressure on children, berating them or putting down their performance

 What we ask you to do:

 Volunteers are a vital part of our sport.
 Families are needed to participate in the running of meets in which their children are swimming and in team fundraising activities.
-This shares the club responsibilities amongst everyone involved, and also helps to create a fun and social community atmosphere.
-We want everyone to enjoy being involved with our team
+This shares the club responsibilities amongst everyone involved, and also helps to create a fun, social and inclusive community atmosphere.
+We want everyone to enjoy being involved with our team.

 Illness and Injury

-Swimmers need to get enough sleep, eat well drink plenty of water and have fun to maintain good health.
-If your swimmer is not well (particularly if they have a high temperature) that they see a medical professional and take time to rest, as this will give them the best chance to bounce back from the illness.
+Swimmers need to get adequate sleep, eat well and drink plenty of water to maintain good health.
+If your swimmer is not well, it is important that they see a medical professional and take sufficient time to rest, as this will give them the best chance to recover and bounce back from the illness.

-From time to time swimmers may develop an injury, if a swimmer is in pain it is important that they seek medical attention.
+From time to time, swimmers may develop an injury.
+As an athlete, it is vital that swimmers seek medical attention and visit a physiotherapist to treat the injury sufficiently.
 Effective treatment of injuries and illness requires communication between the athlete, parents and the coach.
 It is important that your coach is notified of any injuries or illness as soon as possible after it occurs and is kept up to date with any treatment or rehabilitation.

 Swimmers can’t perform to the best of their ability in the pool or during the day without a nutritionally balanced diet.
 This means eating a good balance of proteins, carbohydrates and healthy fats.
 There is room for treats in moderation and at the right time – not to refuel after an intense training session or to snack on during a meet.